gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 ## What

 Allow Teleport users to request access to specific applications and groups and access Okta applications from within Teleport.
+Additionally, users belonging to specific Teleport roles will be automatically assigned Okta groups based on these roles.

 Note: This is an enterprise only feature.